How to Make a Resume: 2024 Resume Writing Guide

 Industry-specific job skills

-When it comes to formatting, there are three common types of resumes—chronological, functional, and combination—along with several more specialized options.
+Regarding formatting, you can choose from three common types of resumes—chronological, functional, and combination—along with several more specialized options.
 With your audience in mind, choose the format that best demonstrates how your experience aligns with your desired role’s job description.

 If you’re applying for jobs online, ATS software is generally programmed to interpret chronological resumes.
 The software may still identify important keywords in alternative formats, but potentially less accurately.